augu0093/KaggleCompetition-TitanicMachineLearningFromDisaster/README.md

 ### Scripts
 The following scripts are used for completing the competition.

-1. dataLoader.py which loads .csv data and uses sklearn for preprocessing.
+1. dataLoader.py which loads .csv data and uses scikit-learn (sklearn) for preprocessing.
 2. models.py contains some non-tuned sklearn classification models, some tuned models and an XGBoost classifier.
 3. predictions.py is used for printing predictions to .csv format for entry in Kaggle-competition.
-4. bayesianOptimization.py has been used for optimizing some of the below mentioned classification-models.
+4. bayesian_optimization.py has been used for tuning hyper-parameters of the Random Forest classifier using Bayesian Optimization strategy.
+5. k_fold_cross_validation.py uses k-fold cross-validation to find the optimal number og neighbors in the K-Nearest-Neighbors model.

 ### Models and their Accuracy
 Below is a short description of each model used and which accuracy they yielded.

+- Baseline (guessing): ~0.5 accuracy.

 - Logistic Regression, no tuning: 0.737 accuracy.

 - Naive Bayes, no tuning: 0.718 accuracy.

 - Stochastic Gradient Descent, squared_loss: 0.373 accuracy.
-This is obviously faulty, worst performance is 0.5 due to the nature of binary classification.
+This is obviously faulty.
-The explanation in this case is that SDG guesses a lot of 1'es (alive) while there are an overload of 0'es (diseased).
+The explanation in this case seems that SDG guesses a lot of 1'es (alive) while there are an overload of 0'es (diseased).

-- K-Nearest-Neighbors, n=10: 0.634 accuracy
+- K-Nearest-Neighbors, k=10: 0.634 accuracy
+I tried to find optimal number of K but they were all equally bad.

 - Decision Tree, no tuning: 0.722 accuracy.